gonzalober/cv/README.md

 # Gonzalo Berhouet

-I am a recently graduated software developer with a strong set of finance and commercial skills.

-I completed the Makers Academy Bootcamp to gain more knowledge on what I would really like to be working on which is being a software developer.
+<div style="text-align: justify"> I am a full-stack software developer.
+My fascination with programming started 5 years ago when I was doing eDx Data science on python courses.
+This led me to pursue a professional career as a Software Developer.
+I believed I needed a more serious approach towards this new world and as such, I decided to a career change.

-I worked on different languages with more emphasis in Javascript and Ruby.

-Previously, I worked as a Senior Financial Analyst at Dyer Baade & Company M&A consulting firm in which I worked with financial datasets and models.
+At Makers Academy I worked on different languages as one of the bootcamp’s strength is that is language agnostic which equipped me with the ability to learn new coding languages depending on the project’s needs.
+Previously, I worked as a Senior Financial Analyst at Dyer Baade & Company M&A consulting firm in which I worked with financial datasets and models and also strengthened my attention to detail and presentation skills.

-I am confident that my previous experience is a highly valuable asset to build my technical knowledge as a software developer.
+With the skills I have developed during the bootcamp and in my previous career, I believe I can contribute to the company with my ability to work under pressure and meeting tight deadlines.
+I enjoy working in a team environment and have great written and verbal communication skills.
+I believe in continuous learning and have been tirelessly investing on training and upskilling myself for future opportunities.</div>

 ## Education